PozaTR/prueba_meteologica/README.md

 ## How to run the project

-In the project directory, you can run:
+In the project directory, you need run:

 ### `npm install`